-The famous paintings of Jacques-Louis David (1748 - 1825) epitomize the loftiest aspirations of famous artwork... and their least savory uses as political propaganda.
-Nowhere is this better demonstrated than in analysis of Death of Socrates, Death of Marat, and Napoleon at St. Bernard Pass.
+Art paintings by Jacques Louis David (1748 - 1825) epitomize the loftiest aspirations of famous artwork... and their least savory uses as political propaganda.
+Nowhere is this better demonstrated than in three famous paintings by Jacques Louis David: Death of Socrates, Death of Marat, and Napoleon Crossing the Alps.

 Like many enticed by the Enlightenment's call for individuality, David rejected the "artificial taste" of the Rococo style and developed what came to be known as the Neoclassical style.

 Jacques-Louis David, Self Portrait.
 Oil on canvas, 1794.
 Approximately 31" x 25".
 Louvre.

 David's art paintings remains an unparalleled visual chronicle of the French Revolution, including the reign and fall of Napoleon I. Despite his painting career, he was an active revolutionary who belonged to the Jacobins and voted for the execution of Louis XVI.